Emmett Till investigation closed by feds; no new charges

 The Justice Department reopened the investigation after a 2017 book quoted Donham as saying she lied when she claimed that 14-year-old Till grabbed her, whistled and made sexual advances while she was working in a store in the small community of Money.
 Relatives have publicly denied that Donham, who is in her 80s, recanted her allegations about Till.

+Thelma Wright Edwards, one of Till’s cousins, said she was heartbroken but not surprised that no new charges are being brought.

+“I have no hate in my heart, but I had hoped that we could get an apology, but that didn’t happen,” Edwards said Monday in Chicago.
+“Nothing was settled.
+The case is closed, and we have to go on from here.”

-Days after Till was killed, his body was pulled from the Tallahatchie River, where it was tossed after being weighted down with a cotton gin fan.
+Days after Till was killed, his body was pulled from the Tallahatchie River, where he had been tossed after he was shot and weighted down with a cotton gin fan.

 Two white men, Roy Bryant and his half-brother J.W.
 Milam, were tried on murder charges about a month after Till was killed, but an all-white Mississippi jury acquitted them.
 Months later, they confessed in a paid interview with Look magazine.
 Bryant was married to Donham in 1955.